 Ok, so I spelled turkeys wrong when I wrote it… hopefully my mom doesn’t judge my spelling.
 And here’s a closer look just because it’s so cute.
 Isn’t that a riot!

 The kids love to paint, so this was their personal favorite.
 I had some Popsicle sticks with notches in them (I think you are supposed to be able to build something with them…), and the notches resembled feathers to me, so paint them we did.
 Add a cute turkey body to the top of the feather tail and you have yourself a fun little turkey for the fridge.

-These crafts are perfect for Thanksgiving Day, preschool, home, or even a classroom.
-Enjoy and craft on.
+These easy turkey crafts are perfect for Thanksgiving Day, preschool, home, or even a classroom.
+Enjoy, and craft on.

 This post was originally published in November 2012 and has been updated in November 2015.